tnebooks/12th-biology/content.en/principles-and-processes-of-biotechnology/screening-for-recombinants.md

 especially for weeding out virus infected plants from large scale planting is well known.

+##### 2. DNA Probes

+DNA Probes, isotopic and non-isotopic (Northern and Southern blotting) are popular tools for identification of viruses and other pathogens

 **Southern Blotting Techniques - DNA** The transfer of denatured DNA from Agarose gel to Nitrocellulose Blotting or Filter Paper technique was introduced by Southern in 1975 and this technique is called Southern Blotting Technique.

 **Steps** The transfer of DNA from agarose gel to nitrocellulose filter paper is achieved by Capillary Action.